-Robins Kaplan LLP Announces 2021 Leadership Council on Legal Diversity Fellow and Pathfinder
+Robins Kaplan LLP Announces 2022 Leadership Council on Legal Diversity (LCLD) Fellow and Pathfinder

-Robins Kaplan LLP is pleased to announce that Holly Dolejsi has been selected as a member of the 2021 class of Leadership Council on Legal Diversity (LCLD) Fellows—a program established to identify, train, and advance the next generation of leaders in the legal profession.
-She is the eleventh Robins Kaplan attorney to participate in this program since its inception in 2011.
-Additionally, Michael Pacelli has been selected as a member of the 2021 class of Pathfinders, an LCLD program designed to train early-career attorneys in critical career development strategies.
+Robins Kaplan LLP is pleased to announce that Christina Lincoln has been selected as a member of the 2022 class of Leadership Council on Legal Diversity (LCLD) Fellows.
+This program connects high-potential, diverse attorneys from LCLD member organizations for a year-long professional development program focused on leadership and relationship building.
+Additionally, Rashanda Bruce has been selected as a member of the 2022 class of Pathfinders, an LCLD program designed to train early-career attorneys in critical career development strategies.

 If you are interested in having us represent you, you should call us so we can determine whether the matter is one for which we are willing or able to accept professional responsibility.
 We will not make this determination by e-mail communication.
 The telephone numbers and addresses for our offices are listed on this page.
 We reserve the right to decline any representation.
 We may be required to decline representation if it would create a conflict of interest with our other clients.